 Building Public - Private Partnerships

-To prevent and better manage natural risks, FirstLine over the past decade began building an innovative multi-platform preparedness messaging app consisting of the latest technological developments to help civil protection, first-responders, as well as enabling citizenry to cope with disastrous events more efficiently.
+FirstLine over the past decade began building an innovative multi-platform preparedness messaging app.
+An app consisting of the latest technological developments to help civil protection, first-responders, as well as enabling citizenry to cope with disastrous events more efficiently.

 During a disaster, data is coming from multiple sources – emergency workers on the ground, citizens, satellite climate services – all trying to provide information in real time.
 FirstLine' multi-level app platform is a must have tool mitigating disaster scenarios.
 A tool making all mobile geo-referencing devices a game changer.